McQwerty333/JHNet/README.md

 Multi-Layer Perceptron built with Numpy
 Inspired by The Independent Code

+Extract mnist.zip as-is into same folder as source files.

 Evolution:
 1. neural_network.py :
    One layer dense, from n inputs to 1 output.
 Incapable of training to solve XOR due to lack of biases.
 Successful on linear decision problems such as OR and X1, where X1 is simply the first input.